Diana1407/Liceu/README.md

 # High-School
-This repository contains some more projects from high-school and also some more complicated exercices.
+This repository contains some projects from high-school and also some complicated exercices.
-Projects: databese(pdf proiect baza de date) + object-oriented programming(the zip file POO)
+Project: databese(pdf proiect baza de date)